SSCDW/IE5600-Flight/README.md

 # IE5600-Assignment
-Assignment\n
-It is a flight management system\n
+It is a flight management.
 The description of the problem is in the pdf file